Sustainable Housing Practices from Traditional Indian Culture

 Nalukettu from Kerala

 Nalukettu translated as ‘four blocks’ is a typical Kerala house made for a large joint family.
-The house, designed in a rectangular shape, and features a courtyard that is open to the sky and houses medicinal plants such as tulsi.
+The house, designed in a rectangular shape, features a courtyard open to the sky and houses medicinal plants such as tulsi.

-The four blocks are built around the courtyard and each block houses several rooms for different purposes like cooking, dining, sleeping, studying, and storage of grain.
-Depending on the size of the family, the blocks could have two storeys instead of one.
+The four blocks are built around the courtyard, and each block houses several rooms for different purposes, such as cooking, dining, sleeping, studying, and grain storage.
+Depending on the size of the family, the blocks could have two stories instead of one.
 The sloping tiled roofs drain away from the rainwater as the state experiences heavy rainfall for 3-5 months in a year.
-The courtyard is used as a common area, by the family members, and also for religious purposes.
-Doors, windows, and granaries are made from the wood of teak which is abundant in the region.
+The courtyard is used as a common area by the family members and also for religious purposes.
+Doors, windows, and granaries are made from teak wood, which is abundant in the region.

 The nalukettu is a self-contained unit with tanks for bathing, wells for drinking water and irrigation, granaries, cowshed and farm buildings, and often kitchen gardens.
-The compound houses several coconut trees since coconut is an important component of Kerala cooking.
+The compound houses several coconut trees since coconut is an essential component of Kerala cooking.
 The fronds of the coconut leaves are used to make brooms.
-The fallen leaves are used as fuel in the chulha, thus saving on other sources of energy.
+The fallen leaves are used as fuel in the chulha, thus saving on other energy sources.

 User:Soumyavn, CC BY-SA 3.0, via Wikimedia Commons